tobiashreiter/aaa_cybersource/README.md

 Enable the `aaa_cybersource` module.

+### Drupal Configuration
+Ensure that the private filesystem is enabled (`/admin/config/media/file-system`).
+The JWT Certificate can not be publicly accessible or else account security will be compromised.

+Enable the `application/octet-stream` MIME type in the File type Document settings to enable proper upload (`/admin/structure/file-types/manage/document/edit`)[^1].

 ## Configuration
 The configuration base route is at `/admin/config/aaa`.

 ### Cybersource Form Settings
 This form configures the global and per-form settings related to CyberSource and other various options.

-It is necessary to obtain a Merchant ID and a JWT Certificate[^1] from CyberSource.
+It is necessary to obtain a Merchant ID and a JWT Certificate[^2] from CyberSource.

 When you add new forms their individual options will appear at the bottom of the page.